 In Honor of Women-In-History Month- March

-- Must be financial aid eligible: financial aid has been processed & awarded
+Eligible for financial aid (financial aid has been processed and awarded)

 GOAL (Go On And Learn) Scholarship

 This scholarship is available for non-traditional students who are in need of financial assistance to pursue their education.
 The student must be enrolled in at least nine hours.
 Four scholarships will be awarded in the amount of $500 per scholarship.

 - Must meet the definition of a non-traditional student.

 - Currently enrolled at San Antonio College